aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 ## Building Unit Tests

 ### Checkout CMock Submodule
-By default, the submodules in this repository are configured with `update=none` in [.gitmodules](.gitmodules) to avoid increasing clone time and disk space usage of other repositories (like [amazon-freertos](https://github.com/aws/amazon-freertos) that submodule this repository.
+By default, the submodules in this repository are configured with `update=none` in [.gitmodules](.gitmodules) to avoid increasing clone time and disk space usage of other repositories (like [amazon-freertos](https://github.com/aws/amazon-freertos) that submodule this repository).

 To build unit tests, the submodule dependency of CMock is required.
 Use the following command to clone the submodule:
 ```